NikolayPavlychev/itmo_contest/README.md

-# itmo_contest
+# Repository of ITMO contest for earn master degree program
-ITMO contest for master degree program
+created and managed by Nikolay Pavlychev